Practical Nursing Overview

 Our Mission Statement

-Bay Path Regional Vocational Practical Nursing Program is committed to providing students with a quality education that will enable them to secure employment as entry level nurses and become contributing members of Southern Worcester County.
-Through an integrated curriculum, graduates of the program will attain the knowledge, skills, and professional attitudes necessary to successfully pass the NCLEX-PN examination and provide nursing care to diverse, multicultural populations with well defined health care needs across the life span.
+Bay Path Regional Vocational Practical Nursing Academy is committed to providing students with a quality education that will enable them to secure employment as entry level nurses and become contributing members of Southern Worcester County.
+Through an integrated curriculum, graduates of the academy will attain the knowledge, skills, and professional attitudes necessary to successfully pass the NCLEX-PN examination and provide nursing care to diverse, multicultural populations with well-defined health care needs across the life span.

 Practical nursing education is a dynamic and interactive process that works best when curriculum progresses from simple to complex concepts.
 The clinical experience closely aligns with classroom instruction and the entire curriculum blends together to create a program that is cohesive.
 The Practical Nursing faculty at Bay Path is committed to providing students with a solid foundation that enables them to continue their education and further their career by articulating into professional nursing education programs.